Chudolist-Mailing-Service/resume-bank/README.md

 I want someone to describe this requirement/design in more detail, that will be ready to give to individual developpers.
 Specifically I need:

-  a) refine concept above
+  1. refine concept above
-  b) go over and seggest clarifications to user scenarios descriptions above
+  2. go over and seggest clarifications to user scenarios descriptions above
-  c) propos design in section above (building blocks and functionalities)
+  3. propos design in section above (building blocks and functionalities)
-  d) give advice/options for implementation  in design section (like file storage: AWS, Mongo)
+  4. give advice/options for implementation  in design section (like file storage: AWS, Mongo)

 Comments:
  - in all of the above better separate basic functionality / additions - this is highly appreciated.